-- Sense of connectedness to the school, self pride and academic success - Social development - · Personal resilience - · Capacity to work with positively with others
+- Sense of connectedness to the school, self pride and academic success - Social development - Personal resilience - Capacity to work with positively with others

-Young High School has been engaging in Wellbeing Programs since 2011.
+Young High School has been engaging in Wellbeing Programs over the past decade.
 During this time we have put in place a number of measures to benefit all of the school community.
 These include:

-- A consistent approach to Year 7 to help ease the transition from Primary to High School - · A whole school focus on positivity and encouragement of all students - · Staff training in Wellbeing - Care group lessons for students in Years 7 12 focusing on positive relationships and connections - · Creating more leadership opportunities in the school - Strengthening ties with the community and outside agencies - · Strengthening ties with our feeder primary schools - Expanding our current lessons to cover a wide range of topics relevant to young people - Expand the connections between Care teachers and their groups to allow early intervention - Implementation of Care Groups to support holistic care for students at school - Positive signage across the school to support students
+- A consistent approach to Year 7 to help ease the transition from Primary to High School - A whole school focus on positivity and encouragement of all students - Staff training in Wellbeing - Creating more leadership opportunities in the school - Strengthening ties with the community and outside agencies - Expand the connections between CST teachers and their groups to allow early intervention - Implementation of CST Groups to support holistic care for students at school focusing on positive relationships - Positive signage across the school to support students